 - The most famous brisket cook in Texas, Aaron Franklin, uses oak for his briskets.

-- Well seasoned Oak, and Post Oak in particular, burns very cleanly with little smoke and a produces a mild smoke flavor.
+- Well seasoned Oak, and Post Oak in particular, burns very cleanly with little smoke and produces a mild sweet flavor.

-- Hickory has a much stronger smoke flavor than oak and does not burn as clean.
+- Hickory has a much stronger smokey flavor than oak as it does not burn as clean.

-If you think about the methods people use to smoke briskets then the differences in wood choices become more obvious.
+If you think about the methods these people use to smoke briskets then the differences in the wood choices become more obvious.

-Aaron Franklin smokes his briskets low and slow for 8-12 hours using post oak.
-Aaron needs a consistent mild smoke that will not over power the meat.
+Aaron Franklin smokes his briskets a long time (8-12 hours) using post oak.
+Aaron needs a consistent mild smoke that will not overpower the meat.

-Myron Mixon cooks his briskets hot and fast.
-The brisket is only exposed to smoke for 2-3 hours before being wrapped in a foil pan.
+Myron Mixon cooks his briskets quickly.
+The brisket is exposed to smoke for only 2-3 hours before being wrapped in a foil pan.
 Since the exposure time is so short Myron needs a more powerful smoke flavor from his wood and he uses a combination of oak and hickory.

 Even people using pellet smokers struggle to get a strong smoke profile and will often resort to injecting their briskets with a little liquid smoke.

-If you are using an electric, propane or pellet smoker then don’t be afraid to kick things up and add some hickory, pecan or even a touch of mesquite.
+If you are using a propane or electric smoker then don’t be afraid to kick things up and use wood chips made from hickory, pecan or even mesquite.
 If you are limited in how much smoke you can make then you need to make the most out of the little that you have.

-Melissa Cookston is a multiple barbecue World Champion and a highly successful restaurateur.
+For example, Melissa Cookston is a multiple barbecue World Champion and also a highly successful restaurateur.
 She really does not care for hickory and prefers cooking over apple and cherry.
 For her restaurant she cooks over pecan because that is what her customers like the most.